-Supreme Court struggle with NY credit-card surcharge law
+Supreme Court struggles with NY credit-card surcharge law

+WASHINGTON (AP) — The price of a New York pastrami sandwich could help the Supreme Court figure out a dispute over a state law about credit card swipe fees.

-WASHINGTON (AP) — The Supreme Court is trying to figure out whether a New York law that prohibits businesses from imposing fees on credit-card purchases violates merchants’ free-speech rights.
+The deli sandwich figured prominently in an entertaining, if inconclusive, argument at the court Tuesday about a law that prohibits businesses from imposing fees on credit-card purchases.
+The issue is whether the measure violates merchants’ free-speech rights.

-The justices engaged in an hour of argument Tuesday that was entertaining, but inconclusive.
+The justices seemed to be at odds about whether the law is merely a regulation of pricing or restricts the merchants’ speech, which generally receives closer scrutiny.

-At issue are swipe fees that merchants must pay to the credit-card issuer each time a customer charges a purchase.
+The case deals with the swipe fees that merchants must pay to the credit-card issuer each time a customer charges a purchase.
 The fees typically range from 2 percent to 3 percent and generate more than $50 billion a year.

 Most Read Stories